EXPSIN/continuous-safety-control-mobile-robots/README.md

 ## Repository Structure

-This repository contains simulation code for reproducing the results in the paper.
-All code was developed and tested on **Windows 11 with MATLAB 2023b**.
+This repository contains the simulation code of the paper.

 ### Simulations